 “His father managed the club [Real Sociedad] before I did and Xabi had been farmed out to a Second Division club.
 I brought him straight back and gave him his debut,” Toshack told LFC History, earmarking qualities as a young player that make him an ideal candidate for the transition into coaching.

 “Initially he was a little off the pace but his speed of thought was faster than anybody else and his range of passing was perfect.”

 Karl Heinz Rummenigge

-“I think Xabi Alonso will be an interesting coach for Bayern at some point in the future,” the Bayern Munich CEO told Bild.
+“I think Xabi Alonso will be an interesting coach for Bayern at some point in the future,” the former Bayern Munich CEO told Bild in 2020.